Skip to main content

 cd cloudrun-springboot

-Configure the pom.xml file
+Configuring the pom.xml File

 <?xml version="1.0" encoding="UTF-8"?>